Dawn, Midnight and Twilight: Georgia

 In a Georgian tale, ივანე ცისკარი (Ivan Tsisk’ris, Ivan Tsiskari, "Ivan of the Dawn" or The Tale of John Dawn), the wife of a blacksmith is given an apple by her husband.
 Nine months later, she gives birth to three boys: one in the afternoon, another at midnight and the third at dawn.
 Because of this, the first is named Ivane Mts’ukhrisa, the second Ivane Šuaɣamisa and the third Ivane Tsiskari.
 Some time later, a local king witnesses his three daughters being kidnapped by a creature in a cloud (a devi) and taken from the kingdom.
 The three brothers decide to rescue the princesses and meet a companion on their way.
 They fashion a large chain to reach the mountains.
 Ivan Tsiskari enters three palaces (of copper, silver and gold), finds the maidens and three many-headed devis.
 He liberates the princesses, but is betrayed by the fourth companion and his brothers.
 The princess of the golden palace shouts at him to find a means of escape in the palace of the third devi.

-Hungary

-Elisabeth Rona-Sklárek commented that the tale about a youth who rescues three maidens from the underground prison was sehr verbreitetes ("very prevalent") in Hungary.
-20th century Hungarian scholar, Ágnes Kovács found 145 variants of the tale type, divided into 6 redactions.
-Hungarian-American Linda Dégh locates 7 redactions of the tale type in Hungary: 5 she considers to be "distinctively Hungarian", 1 "ethnic Romanian" and another from the South Slavics.

-One of the Hungarian redactions, classified as 301A II* by Kovács with the name Este, Éjfél, Hajnal ("Evening, Midnight and Dawn"), concerns three heroic brothers born on the same day, at different times.
-Nine variants of this type were found in Hungarian sources (as of the 1960s), and Akos Dömötor's updated version of the catalogue (published in 1988) registers 11 in total.
-These tales were still classified in the international index as AaTh 301A and, after 2004, as tale type ATU 301.

-Regional tales

-In the Hungarian tale Este, Éjfél mëg Hajnal or Abend, Mitternacht und Morgendämmerung ("Evening, Midnight and Daybreak"), a childless couple pray for a son.
-An old lady instructs the wife to eat however many beans she can find in her house.
-The woman finds three beans and eats them, giving birth to three boys: one at night, the second at midnight and the third at the break of dawn.
-The three brothers grow up very quickly and seek a job opportunity with the king, who sends them to rescue his three daughters.
-When the brothers camp out in the woods, a small creature defeats the two older brothers but is defeated by Daybreak.
-The usual story follows: Daybreak rescues the three princesses, is betrayed by his brothers, escapes to the upper world on the back of an eagle.
-At the end of the tale, he forgives his older brothers.